Catiremedina/content/src/content/lesson/agile-development.md

 [[info]]
-| :point_up:Actually, a web application can be relatively easily exported into a mobile, table or desktop application.
+| :point_up:Actually, a web application can be relatively easily exported into a mobile, tablet or desktop application.

 ## Our Professional Development Workflow
 ***